About

 11:00am Contributed Talk NIST IPR: Complex defect and dynamic structure predictions Lucas Hale National Institute of Standards and Technology

-11:15am Contributed Talk ML-MIX: A LAMMPS Package for Force-Mixing Machine-Learned Interatomic Potentials Fraser Birks
+11:15am Contributed Talk ML-MIX: A LAMMPS Package for Force-Mixing Machine-Learned Interatomic Potentials Fraser Birks University of Warwick, UK

 11:30am Contributed Talk Natural Language to LAMMPS: LLMs as interfaces between researchers and scientific software Ethan Holbrook Purdue University